 Repayments: Taxpayers who receive qualified wildfire distributions can repay them into a qualified plan (other than an individual retirement account (IRA)) within three years of the distribution, and the repayment will be treated as an eligible rollover distribution.
 Repayments to IRAs will be treated as transfers from an eligible retirement plan in a direct trustee-to-trustee transfer within 60 days of the distribution.

 Similarly, taxpayers who made withdrawals from qualified plans after March 31, 2017, and before Jan.
 15, 2018, to purchase or construct a residence within one of the wildfire disaster areas, and whose purchase or construction was canceled because of one of the wildfires, can repay that distribution on or before June 30, 2018.

 Loans: The act also increases the limit on the amount of a loan from a qualified employer plan that will not be treated as a distribution, from $50,000 to $100,000.
 This increase applies to loans made on or after Feb.
 9, 2018, through Dec.
 31, 2018.
 The act also removes the Sec.
 72(p)(2)(A)(ii) "one-half of the present value" limitation for these loans and allows for a longer repayment period.

 Employee retention tax credit

 The act provides eligible employers with an employee retention tax credit.
 Eligible employers are employers that conducted an active trade or business on Oct.
-17, 2017, in the California wildfire disaster area and whose business is inoperable any day between Oct.
+17, 2017, in the California wildfire disaster zone (as defined by the act) and whose business is inoperable any day between Oct.
 17, 2017, and before Jan.
 1, 2018.